Kitten Feeding Schedule by Age: Expert Nutrition & Timing Guide

 Nutritional Focus:

-• Select high-quality kitten food with minimum 30% protein.
+• Select the best kitten food with minimum 30% protein.

 • Ensure it contains DHA for cognitive development.